 - The Plan's preauthorization and Centers of Expertise requirements (see "Preauthorization, Concurrent Review, and Retrospective Review"),

 - The Plan's Allowable Charge provisions, and

 Regardless of the amount of reimbursement (if any) that will be provided under the Medical Plan, you and your doctor are encouraged to choose the most appropriate and cost-effective treatment options.

-If you or your provider requests preauthorization for a diagnostic test, imaging, or procedure, and that request is denied because it is determined that the service does not satisfy the medical necessity requirements, the Plan will not cover the service.
+If your provider requests preauthorization for a diagnostic test, imaging, or procedure, and that request is denied because it is determined that the service does not satisfy the medical necessity requirements, the Plan will not cover the service.
 Except as required under applicable law, the service will be ineligible for coverage even if it is subsequently performed in an urgent care center or hospital emergency room if:

 - The service is performed for the same purpose for which the preauthorization request had been denied, and